-- A request to release the low power consumption produces the internal reset. - When the internal reset is released, the POWERLED signal is switched from LOW to HIGH to start the returning operation. - The subsequent operations are same as that of the power supply sequence. - (Note 1) The time required to switch the LCDONOFF to HIGH and shift the +3.3VLCD to +3.3 V should be within 10 msec. - (Note 2) The time required to turn the backlight ON and shift the RTS# to LOW when the microSD card is not connected is different when the microSD card is connected.
+- · A request to release the low power consumption produces the internal reset. - When the internal reset is released, the POWERLED signal is switched from LOW to HIGH to start the returning operation. - The subsequent operations are same as that of the power supply sequence. - (Note 1) The Time between switching the LCDONOFF to HIGH and increasing the +3.3VLCD to +3.3 V should be within 10 msec. - (Note 2) The time that until RTS# will be LOW after switching the backlight to ON is different depending on two cases (the microSD card isn't connected/ the microSD card is connected).

-When the microSD card is not connected, the RTS# will shift to LOW immediately after turning the backlight ON.
-When the microSD is connected, the time required to turn the backlight ON and shift the RTS# to LOW needs a maximum of 10 msec due to the initialization of the microSD (The time is shorter when the power is turned ON because the initialization has been completed when the power is turned ON).
+When the microSD card isn't connected, RTS# will be LOW immediately after switching the backlight to ON.
+When the microSD card is connected, the above time is at most 10 msec for initialization of microSD.
+(As the microSD card is initialized when the power on, the time becomes short compared with the turning on the power time.)